gnosischain/lighthouse-launch/README.md

 See a similar repo with Prysm node setup - https://github.com/gnosischain/prysm-launch

-## Important Note
-We were not able to run the latest version of Lighthouse with our config.
-It was necessary to patch mainnet config in the beacon client and rebuild it from source.
-Patched source code is available at https://github.com/gnosischain/gbc-lighthouse.

 ## Assumptions
 * This document assumes that you already have an xDai node available for your use (or public JSON RPC endpoint)
 * You have already generated your validator accounts using the fork of the official deposit-cli - https://github.com/gnosischain/deposit-cli.
 You will need validator keystores and passwords for them to run the validator client.